hackantons/yb-2021-frontend/README.md

 Afterwards, the remotion videos can be deployed to an AWS Lambda infrastructure, where we can render the videos in a super performant way using a simple API call.

-Those videos can then be shared to Twitter, but in the future it would also be possible to add more integrations to social media platforms.
+Those videos can then be shared to Twitter, but it would very well be possible to add more integrations to social media platforms.